Impacts of {$f(R, T)$} gravity on neutron stars study within the relativistic mean-field model framework in light of GW170817, Pulsars and NICER data: Acknowledgment

 \section{Acknowledgment}

 P. Mahapatra would like to thank BITS Pilani K K Birla Goa campus for providing a good computational facility for this project and fellowship support.
-We thank Dr. Ajith Parameswaran (ICTS, Bangalore) $\&$ Dr. Akshay Rana (Delhi University) for the useful discussions regarding MCMC sampling and insightful comments on this work.
+We thank Dr P Ajith (ICTS, Bangalore) for the useful discussions and insightful comments on this work.
 We thank Dr. Subhadip Sau (Jhargram Raj College, Jhargram, West Bengal) for some relevant ideas regarding the plot and comments on our EoS.
-P K Das would like to thank Dr. Madhukar Mishra of BITS Pilani, Pilani campus for several useful discussions related to Neutron Star.
+Dr. Prasanta Kumar Das would like to thank Dr. Madhukar Mishra of BITS Pilani, Pilani campus for useful discussions related to Neutron Star.